bxlab/cmdb-quantbio/assignments/lab/genome_assembly/assignment/index.md

 ## Submission

 The solutions to the above questions should be submitted as a markdown or text file on Github, in your `qbb2022-answers` repo.
 For each question, label each subproblem, and include both the exact commands you used, as well as the actual answer.
-Include any requested figures.
+Submit any requested figures as well.

 ## Resources